NonNavi/Vertex-Render-For-Godot-4/README.md

 ## Custom Code.
 - ### Basic Code
-Before we can start to make our own shaders we need to cover the basics of the shader, sample shaders are provided, this will serve more as documentation and somewhere to come back to know how to make the shader work.
+Before we can start to make our own shaders we need to cover the basics of the shader, sample shaders are provided, this will serve more as documentation and somewhere to come back, to know how to make the shader work.
 ```GLSL
 shader_type spatial;
 //We can add this before or after we include the vertex shader.